bfidatadigipres/transcoding/README.md

 6. If format type and supplier name present, create new directory and add 'review_underway.txt' and move MOV in.
 If folder already exists then move MOV file straight in.
 Iteration continues until all MOV files are processed
 7. If a file is found that has is missing either CID format type or supplier name, then it's moved into CID_item_not_found folder.
 8. All processes outputted to human readable log file located in review folder.

+### source_delay_identifier.sh
+A simple shell script that extracts video file track metadata using open source software Mediainfo and compares to see if they are the same/differ and pass/fail file depending on result

+Script function:
+1. Search in each path for MOV files
+2. Iterate through MOV files, extracting mediainfo metadata returns for search 'source_delay'
+3. Use awk print to store variables for the first and second returns (if present) and provisionally allocate variable names video_delay and audio_delay, though this is not always an accurate name representation
+4. First check if video_delay and audio_delay are the same:
+If yes!
+ - Then the file won't fail transcoding.
+If no!
+ - They're not the same then move onto step 5.
+5. Is video_delay variable empty?
+If yes!
+- Then the file won't fail transcoding so pass.
+If no!
+- Move onto step 6 check.
+6. Is audio_delay variable empty?
+If yes!
+- Then the file won't fail transcoding, so pass.
+If no!
+- Then script deduces that both are populated but do not match.
+Move to failures folder.
+This logic works if the video track source_delay and first audio track source_delay are retrieved by metadata search, or if video track source_delay is absent and returns only two audio track source_delays which always match.